Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 - Upload the distribution archives using the commands shown in the lecture notes.
 - Go to TestPyPI and view the package which has been uploaded.
 - Take a screenshot of the TestPyPI webpage which displays your package.
-- **Important**: Add the TestPyPI screenshot in the description of the pull request opened for submission.

 ## Step 7 - Testing the deployed package